As a bank we have an important role to play by factoring sustainability risks into all our business decisions.

-To us, responsible lending means promoting a sound financial situation and taking responsibility for reducing indirect impact on people and the environment that can arise through our customers’ businesses.
-Sustainability risks can rarely be separated from financial risks, so we conduct a sustainability analysis in connection with all business loan applications over SEK 5m.
-In the analysis we discuss general sustainability risks with the customer based on a risk assessment model with questions on human rights, the environment and climate change, taxes and corruption.
+To us, responsible lending means promoting a sound financial situation and taking responsibility for reducing the indirect impact on people and the environment that can arise as a consequence of our customers’ business activities.
+Sustainability risks can rarely be separated from financial risks, so we conduct a sustainability analysis in connection with all business loan applications over SEK 8 million.
+In the analysis we discuss general sustainability risks with the customer, based on a risk assessment model that includes questions about human rights, the environment and climate change, taxes and corruption.

 Swedbank’s Ethics Committee handles cases from the entire Group and gives recommendations on issues involving sustainability and ethics.
-In this way, every business area, by escalating cases to the Committee, can receive support on issues involving the environment, business ethics, human rights and taxes.
+In this way, by escalating cases to the Committee, every business area can receive support on issues relating to the environment, business ethics, human rights and taxes.

-As Sweden’s largest fund manager, we are in a position to influence the companies we invest in.
+As Sweden’s largest fund manager, we are in a position to influence the companies in which we invest.
 We have chosen to advocate for sustainability and corporate governance issues on behalf of our investors.
 We invest in a large number of companies in Sweden and abroad.
 As part of our financial analysis, we identify their sustainability risks and opportunities for improvement.

-Certain companies are excluded for sustainability reasons, but our main principle is to remain an owner and try to have an influence.
+Certain companies are excluded for sustainability reasons, but our main principle is to remain an owner in order to try to exert a positive influence.